-The Illinois Opioid Action Plan presents the State of Illinois' collective call to action.
-The opioid crisis affects everyone in the state in some way.
+On March 21, 2022, Governor Pritzker announced the launch of The Statewide Overdose Action [lar; the state's collective call to action.
+The opioid crisis affects everyone in some way.
 Its victims are of all ages, races, and walks of life.
-The causes of the epidemic are complex, and state government must work with everyone-health care providers, local agencies, law enforcement, community groups, individual citizens, and national partners-toward a solution.
+The causes of the epidemic are complex, and state government must work with everyone - health care providers, local agencies, law enforcement, community groups, individual citizens, and national partners - toward a solution.
+Prevention: preventing the further spread of the opioid crisis